herereadthis/noonvale/README.md

 **[noonvale.herereadthis.com](http://noonvale.herereadthis.com/)**

-* You are human player X versus computer player O.
+* You are human player X versus computer player O. Computer player is dumb; it will select any empty cell randomly.
 * It's device agnostic, so it will work on your phone or computer.
 * It uses Yeoman scaffolding, which will allow you to make production instances of the application easily.